• Proposed

 Across the potential range of the species there has been relatively little forest cover loss (World Resources Institute 2023), but there is not sufficient evidence to estimate an overall population trend.
 With plenty of suitable potential habitat across the region the population size is suspected to be large, and unlikely to approach the thresholds for consideration as threatened.

-Population Trend: Uncertain
+Population Trend: Unknown

 Habitat and Ecology

-In China, this terrestrial species has been found either alone or in groups on the ground in subalpine (>3,000m) mixed forests dominated by Larix potaninii var. macrocarpa and Picea likiangensis (Tian et al. 2012), as well as growing in mixed and coniferous woodland under Abies georgei (=Abies forrestii var. georgei) and A. densa (Zhang et al. 2021).
+In China, this terrestrial species has been found either alone or in groups on the ground in subalpine (3,000 m) mixed forests dominated by Larix potaninii var. macrocarpa and Picea likiangensis (Tian et al. 2012), as well as growing in mixed and coniferous woodland under Abies georgei (=Abies forrestii var. georgei) and A. densa (Zhang et al. 2021).
 The collections made in Sikkim were noted from A. densa forest (Das et al. 2015).

 Threats